daniel-wrench/reynolds_scales_project/README.md

 Currently ingests 300GB across 10,000 CDF files (data from 1995-2022) and produces an 18MB CSV file.

 ## Research output
 - Paper submitted to ApJ, entitled *Statistics of Turbulence in the Solar Wind.
 I. What is the Reynolds Number of the Solar Wind?* Looks at multiple ways of calculating the Reynolds number for a large solar wind dataset.
-Poster and AGU talk are available in the Comms folder. **Insert link**
+PDF of the article and a poster presented at the 2023 SHINE conference are available in the Comms folder. **Insert link**

 ## Current dataset
-Averages are to 3sf. rms = root-mean-square.
+ Averages are are to 3sf. rms = root-mean-square.
 Angle brackets within equations also refer to 12-hour averages.
 Formulae are adapted from NRL formulary, converting G to nT and cm to km. $n_e$ is used in place of $n_i$ in derivations due to data issues.

+ Intermediate variables used in calculations:

 - $\delta b_i= B_i-\langle B_i \rangle$
 - $\delta b_{i,A}= \delta b_i(21.8/\sqrt{n_p})$